Abstract Art and misconception

 Using pure shapes

-Again this is probably the easiest form of abstractions to be copied from a a lay persons view point.
+Again this is probably the easiest form of abstractions to be copied from a lay persons point of view.

 However, consider this enormous step in Art History when a complex landscape or any classical style got reduced - abstracted to some basic geometrical shapes.